 As an ensemble member with Sojourn Theatre, Towey directs radical community-based arts events.
 She directed Finding Penelope , a site-specific play written by Anne Basting and featuring a chorus of older adults.
 The project inspired a documentary, The Penelope Project, which played nationwide on PBS.
 The project also grew into a book, co-edited by Towey, entitled The Penelope Project: An Arts-Based Odyssey to Change Elder Care.
 With Sojourn, Towey also co-created The Islands of Milwaukee which culminated in a large scale installation in Milwaukee city hall as well as a series of radio pieces that Towey produced.

-Towey is currently in post-production for the short film, "The 8th Year of the Emergency", collaborating with Pop-Up Magazine as a contributing producer and in development for several projects across television, VR and podcasting.
+Towey is currently in post-production for the short film, "The 8th Year of the Emergency", collaborating with Pop-Up Magazine as a contributing producer and in development for several projects across television, film and podcasting.